vladstudio/sidenotes/README.md

 # Sidenotes

-Sidenotes is a simple VSCode extension to manage notes within any workspace, from an always accessible Activity Bar button.
+Sidenotes is a simple VSCode extension that allows you to manage notes within any workspace.
+It is accessible anytime from an Activity Bar button.

 ## Features

-- Manage notes and folders in a dedicated sidebar
+- Manage notes and folders in a sidebar
-- Quick search
+- Quick search by name or content
 - Customize root folder for storing notes

-## Usage

-1. Open the Sidenotes sidebar in VSCode
-2. Use the sidebar buttons or context menu to create new notes or folders
-3. Click on a note to open it in the editor
-4. Use the quick search command to find notes quickly

 ## Requirements